Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceLink.md

 ```

 ## DESCRIPTION
-The Get-AzSqlInstanceLink cmdlet returns information about one or more Azure SQL Managed Instance Links.
-Specify the name of a link to see information for only that link.
+The **Get-AzSqlInstanceLink** cmdlet returns information about one or more instance Azure SQL Managed Instance links.
+Specify the name of a link to see information for that link only.

 ## EXAMPLES

-### Example 1: Get information about an instance link
+### Example 1: Get information about an active link on Azure SQL Managed Instance
 ```powershell
 PS C:\> Get-AzSqlInstanceLink -ResourceGroupName "ResourceGroup01" -InstanceName "ManagedInstance01" -Name "Link01"
 ResourceGroupName              : ResourceGroup01